June 24, 2025

 10

-Just intention spoken and
+Just intentions spoken and

 reality arranged.